bioinfo-pf-curie/mpiSORT/README.md

 Configuration:
 --------------

 The programm make an intensive of cache buffer at the client level.
-The cache size depends of the variable you give to Lustre.
+The cache size depends of the variable you give to the distributed file system.
-In our experiement the max_cached_mb is 48 Gb.
+For Lustre and for our experiment the max_cached_mb is 48 Gb.
 That is 1/3 of the total RAM on each nodes for a node with 16 cores and 128 GB of memory it makes 2.5 GB per jobs.

 According to Lustre documentation you can reach 3/4 of the total node memory.